Parametric3/PHBS_MLF_2019/README.md

 </div>

 Possible explanations for the unideal results:</p>
 a.
 Logistic regression is essentially a linear model.
 We add a large number of features(including dummy variables) to improve the accuracy.
 However, the data structure is so complex that it may not adapt to a simple linear model.
-Reviewing the [Tianchi competition](https://www.csdn.net/article/2014-08-27/2821403-the-top-9-of-ali-bigdata-competition/4),it is widely acknowledged that the logistic regression model has a natural disadvantage compared with the random forest and GBRT for this dataset.</p>
+Besides, reviewing the [Tianchi competition](https://www.csdn.net/article/2014-08-27/2821403-the-top-9-of-ali-bigdata-competition/4),it is widely acknowledged that the logistic regression model has a natural disadvantage compared with the random forest and GBRT for this dataset, which is consistent with our results.</p>
 b.
 As for the higer testing accurary than training accruraty, we think </p>

 ### 3. SVM</p>